jussivirkkala/Noxturnal-NDF/README.md

 # Nox

-Simple utilities for accessing Noxmedical, Noxturnal  https://noxmedical.com/products/noxturnal-software/ data files .ndf.
+Utilities (Matlab) for accessing Noxmedical, Noxturnal  https://noxmedical.com/products/noxturnal-software/ data files .ndf.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND...
 (MIT license)

 # .ndb